better animation easings

 did we fuck up the internet? part 1

-responsive type scales: the correct way to handle font sizes in css
+how to handle responsive font sizes in css

 the great(er) divide in front-end

 A year of reflecting on Chris Coyier’s “The Great Divide” post.
 I think it holds up, but requires a little more nuance.